George Finch, 9th Earl of Winchilsea

-George Finch, 9th Earl of Winchilsea KG PC FRS (4 November 1752 – 2 August 1826), was an important figure in the history of cricket.
+George Finch, 9th Earl of Winchilsea KG PC FRS (4 November 1752 – 2 August 1826), was an English peer, army officer and cricketer who was an important figure in the history of cricket.
 His main contributions to the game were patronage and organisation but Winchilsea, an amateur, was also a very keen player.
 Finch served with the 87th Foot at the time of the American Revolutionary War from its formation in 1779 to its disbanding in 1783, with the temporary ranks of major and lieutenant-colonel.
 Finch was the first president of the Royal Institution, and it was through his influence that it received the endorsement of King George III.

 Early life

-Finch was the son of William Finch, who was in turn the second son, by his second marriage, of Daniel Finch, 2nd Earl of Nottingham (1647–1730), and Charlotte Fermor, daughter of Thomas Fermor, 1st Earl of Pomfret.
+Finch was the son of Hon.
+William Finch, second son of Anne Hatton and Daniel Finch, 2nd Earl of Nottingham (1647–1730), by his wife Charlotte Fermor, daughter of Thomas Fermor, 1st Earl of Pomfret.
 His sister was Sophia Finch.
-His father died in 1766 and he inherited the Winchilsea title in 1769 from his childless uncle, Daniel Finch, 8th Earl of Winchilsea and 3rd Earl of Nottingham, together with his estate at Burley-on-the-Hill, Rutland.

 In the 1770s Finch was in Florence and appears as one of the recognisable people on the right-hand side of Johann Zoffany's painting the Tribuna of the Uffizi.

+He became the next Earl of Winchilsea in 1769 when his uncle, Daniel Finch, 8th Earl of Winchilsea and 3rd Earl of Nottingham who had no male heir died, he also inherited the Burley House estate and ancestral seat at Burley-on-the-Hill, Rutland.